rachid-oubaha/Machine-and-Deep-Learning/Classifying the Iris data set with PyTorch/README.md

 ### Example
-In this example, we will have a look on how to create a simple neural network using PyTorch for a multiclass classification problem with Iris data set.
+We will have a look on how to create a simple neural network using PyTorch for a multiclass classification problem with Iris data set.